-Due to the training regime Don had begun while wearing the halo, the screws had to be retightened three times because they kept jiggling loose.
-This wasn’t a simple operation, as tightening one screw affected all of them.
+Because of the training regimen, Don had begun while wearing the halo, the screws had to be retightened three times because they kept jiggling loose.
+This wasn’t a simple operation; tightening one screw affected all of them.

 “You don’t reach a goal by a straight line,” Don said, making a series of circular movements with his fingers.

-Athletes who compete in elite Ironman competitions — they must swim 2.4 miles, complete a 112-mile bike ride and run the equivalent of a marathon (26.22 miles) — are among the fittest in the world.
+Athletes who compete in elite Ironman competitions — they must swim 2.4 miles, complete a 112-mile bike ride and run the equivalent of a marathon (26.2 miles) — are among the fittest in the world.
 Up until the accident, 80 percent of Don’s income came from wins and bonuses.
-Not racing meant he’d have to rely on the 20 percent supplied by sponsors.
+Not racing meant he would have to rely on the 20 percent supplied by sponsors.
 Notably, none of Don’s sponsors dropped him after the accident.
 In fact, many stepped up their offers.
-The Swiss running and apparel company On went beyond resigning Don’s contract; it made the documentary detailing Don’s recovery.
+The Swiss running and apparel company On went beyond re-signing Don’s contract; it made the documentary detailing Don’s recovery.

-“One of the key ingredients we look for when recruiting athletes is that they are eternal optimists,” said On co-founder David Allemann.
+“One of the key ingredients we look for when recruiting athletes is that they are eternal optimists,” On co-founder David Allemann said.
 On enlisted Emmy-winning director Andrew Hinton to write and film “The Man With the Halo.”